thetinkeringtypist/verium-mining-files/README.md

 License
 -------
 Free to use, just give credit where it's due.
+If this software helped you out, please consider making a donation:

+VRC/VRM: VBwPRc7gmmqgJTsiB6LqsStVk2nxgRoyjh